harbaum/galagino/README.md

 Well, things are not that easy.
 The Galaga arcade was driven by three Z80 CPUs, each running at 3Mhz.
-Additionally the arcade machine included two more CPUs for button and coin handling and for audio support.
+Additionally the arcade machine included two more CPUs, one for button and coin handling and one for audio support.
 And finally the hardware itself had dedicated support for simple wavetable audio, tilemap graphics and up to 64 sprites.
 The video resultion was 224 by 288 pixels.

-The ESP32 on the other hand comes with two cores running at 240MHz.
+The ESP32 on the other hand
+comes with two cores running at 240MHz.
 But it lacks dedicated video hardware.
 Emulating the various CPUs as well as the handling of audio and graphics turned out to be challenging for the ESP32.